draran/decision-weight-recovery/README.md

 1. Download/clone this repository and make note about the path/folder where you have saved it.
 2. Install miniconda (https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 3. Install the development environment used to run the analyses
-    a.
-Open the terminal application (on MacOS/Linux) or anaconda prompt (on Windows).
+    - Open the terminal application (on MacOS/Linux) or anaconda prompt (on Windows).
-    b.
-Navigate to the folder where you have saved this repository (i.e., PATH).
+    - Navigate to the folder where you have saved this repository (i.e., PATH).
-    c.
-Create the environment for data analyses.
+    - Create the environment for data analyses.
 ```sh
 cd PATH
 conda env create -f dwrenv.yml